 The Fresno COG developed an SCS to implement SB 375 requirements.
 The SCS, adopted by the Fresno COG on June 26, 2014 demonstrated that Fresno County will be able to achieve the GHG targets for light-duty vehicle travel adopted by the CARB for this area.
 In July 2018, the Fresno COG adopted a second SCS based on the previous SCS adopted in 2014.
-Fresno COG's 2018 RTP/SCS was approved by all reviewing Federal and State authorities, including the CARB.
-In the spring of 2018, CARB adopted new GHG targets for all the 18 MPOs in the State based on the 2017 Scoping Plan and other new data.
-CARB established a 13 percent GHG reduction target for 2035 for the Fresno region's 2018 RTP/SCS.
-The State of California recognizes Fresno County's contribution to the aggregate 15 percent Statewide GHG emission reduction is 13 percent.
 The Fresno COG would be able to meet the CARB GHG targets through 2018 RTP/SCS (Fresno COG 2018).